 - Failure to stop at a stop sign*

-*Enforceable by Campus Safety and Security officers, other designated College staff and local/state law enforcement officers.
+*Enforceable by Campus Safety and Security officers, other designated University staff and local/state law enforcement officers.

 Payment of Fines

 - All parking and traffic fines will be billed automatically to faculty, staff, and student accounts.
 Payments may be made at the Cashier’s Office, located on the fourth floor of Hall Campus Center, during regular business hours or mailed along with the monthly bill.